wintercms/meta/release-notes/build-459.md

 ## Bug Fixes:
 - Fixed issue where the `TagList` FormWidget in `mode: relation` wasn't respecting relationship constraints (`conditions` and `scope`) set on the relationship definition.
 - Fixed issue where using the `::class` magic constant in database migrations would cause them to break due to flawed parsing logic.
+- Fixed use of Storage::url() for local disks that haven't been configured correctly
+- Moved the translation for plugin's "By $author" text in the plugin update view to the System module instead of the CMS module to support installations without the CMS module enabled or installed.
+- Removed old "Holly Hack" for IE5-IE7 support, we don't support those browsers anymore.
+- Fixed Theme importing/exporting that was broken as of 457-458.
+- Fixed issue where the session expiring would throw a vague exception when attempting to check the CSRF token instead of just throwing a general CSRF invalid error message.

 ## Security Improvements
 -